-9Belonging to a group has a negative effect on the probability of R&D, which is confirmed in the IV bivariate probit estimation, though not in all specifications; sometimes the dummy group is not significant as it is for the whole sample of firms, including non high-tech companies.
-It could be that for high-tech firms belonging to a group R&D expenditures are perhaps recorded by the holding company, creating an attenuation bias for this explanatory variable.
+&lt;sup>12Belonging to a group has a negative effect on the probability of R&D, which is confirmed in the IV bivariate probit estimation, though not in all specifications.
+It could be that for high-tech firms belonging to a group R&D expenditures are recorded by the holding company, creating an attenuation bias for this explanatory variable.